 But, thermal imaging allows for an extensive detection range of targets since it's picking up temperature/heat signatures.
 Although thermals can be used in both day and night conditions, they're even more effective at night when temperature differences between objects and surroundings are vastly different.

 The best thermal rifle scopes can pick up minute temperature differences, and its ability to do so will depend on the thermal detector/sensor sensitivity.
 You'll also need to consider how display resolution will affect image quality, and even though high-power scopes can extend your range, pixel quality can become poor with an increase in power.

 There's a lot to consider, so let's break it down for you.

 The best thermals are going to be over $5000.
 While these are often the best-of-the-best scopes you can buy, you'll get practical use from options in the $2000-$5000 range.
 If you're looking for a cheap thermal scope under $1000, you won't find one.
 There will be some thermal units under $2000 but be brand-specific to get good warranty and money-back guarantee coverage since quality control issues should be expected in this price range.

 Night Vision VS Thermal Imaging

 They're not the same thing.
 Night vision relies on any ambient light being available.
-It enhances this light to essentially provide "night vision" capability.
-Thermal imaging doesn't provide the kind of detail a NV device does.
+It enhances this visible light to essentially provide "night vision" capability.
+Thermal imaging doesn't provide the kind of detail night vision scopes do.
 Instead, it reads temperature signatures in part of the lightwave spectrum that cannot be seen by the human eye.
 For more on the differences between the two technologies, check out our comparison article.